kwiesmueller/ubisoft-backend-interview/README.md

 Some benefits of the chosen logging library are type-safe structured logging, good performance even on high throughput and the added [Sentry](https://sentry.io) integration which will forward all errors logged to the supplied Sentry instance (see the `-sentryDsn` parameter).
 Additionally it would be no effort to use the built-in tracing library [Jaeger](github.com/uber/jaeger-lib), which has been spared for now, as it might have been out of scope.

+Error handling is a question I thought for some time as well.
+As you might see on my code, I tend to pass on errors until the end.
+Database grade errors get caught and overwritten with more user-friendly ones as I did not want to disclose database insight to the user, but cases like the query param verification are still something i have to decide on.
+At the moment errors from strconv get (while wrapped) returned to the user (see [API Docs](https://ubisoftbackendinterview.docs.apiary.io/#)).
+As I am not entirely sure about the kind of deployment or what access the user will have to those error messages, this might be not most beautiful decision.

+It would be possible (and pretty easy) to

 ## Test